What Is a Hard Money Loan, and How Does It Work?

 Aspect | Traditional Loan | Hard Money Loan |

-Approval Basis | Borrower creditworthiness, income, debt-to-income ratio, and other financial metrics | Current value of the property used as a collateral |
+Approval Basis | Borrower’s creditworthiness, income, debt-to-income ratio, and other financial metrics | Current value of the property used as a collateral |

 Funding Speed | Up to 50 business days due to thorough credit checks and underwriting | Up to 10 days |

-Interest Rate | 7% to 10% depending on the market conditions and borrower credit profile | 10% to 18% |
+Interest Rate | 7% to 10% depending on the market conditions and the borrower’s credit profile | 10% to 18% |

-Lending Term | 15 to 30 years | 6 months to a few years |
+Lending Term | 15 to 30 years | 6 months to 3 years |

 Lender Type | Traditional financial institutions | Private investors and companies |

-Flexibility | Quite rigid terms, with strict requirements and limitations on the type of property and project financed | More flexible and negotiable terms, including customized repayment schedules and interest-only payment options |
+Flexibility | Rigid terms, with strict requirements and limitations on the type of property that can be financed | More flexible and negotiable terms, including customized repayment schedules and interest-only payment options |

-Hard Money Lending Pros, Cons, and Risks
+Hard Money Loans Pros, Cons, and Risks

 Pros